-As a small business offering goods and services, you may become vulnerable if one of your customers goes bankrupt.
+As a small business offering goods and services, you may become vulnerable if one of your customers becomes insolvent or goes into administration.
 Unexpected losses can be devastating.
 Invoice insurance protects you against insolvent customers so you can trade with security and confidence.

 Nimbla explained in three steps

-We will analyse your customer’s credit rating for free.
-Identifying one-off or multiple invoices you may want to protect.
+We will check the credit risk for each invoice, allowing you to identify the invoices you may want to protect.

 Insure your invoices

 Provide us with some basic information, and we will give you an instant quote, and help protect the cash flow of your business.